The Update That Crashed WordPress

 I still remember the moment I realized the scale.
 You see a crash report and think, "OK, a bug."
 Then you see a thousand crash reports.
 Then ten thousand.
 Then you check the analytics dashboard and the line is vertical.

-The bug was a data migration issue.
+The bug was a data migration issue related to XML-RPC.
+XML-RPC itself kindof felt like a fatal error back then.
+When paired with Objective-C, it was cruel, unforgiving, and crash-prone.
 When the app updated, it needed to transform some locally stored data into a new format.
 The migration code worked perfectly on clean test data.
-It did not work on the messy, inconsistent, real-world data that lived on actual users’ devices.
+It did not work on the messy, inconsistent, real-world data that lived on actual users' devices.

 Some users had cached data from years of use, with edge cases and formats that no longer matched our assumptions.
 When the migration encountered data it didn't expect, instead of handling the error gracefully, the app crashed before it could even finish launching.
 No fallback.
 No recovery path.
 Just a crash loop.